Tent Camping

 Tent Camping Means Access to Backcountry

-Whether you are camping in backcountry or at a reserved camping site, the choice is personal and each has its advantages and disadvantages.
+Whether camping in a tent in the backcountry or at a reserved camping site, the choice is personal, and each has its advantages and disadvantages.
 Backcountry camping is solitude.
-You become one with nature, listening to only the nearby wildlife, water flowing and maybe a train in the far distance.
-Yes, there always seems to be a dreadful train no matter where you are.
-But that’s ok, that train can be your best friend if you ever get lost.
+You become one with nature, listening to only the nearby wildlife, water flowing and maybe a train in the distance.
+Yes, there always seems to be a dreadful train, no matter where you are.
+But it’s ok, that train can be your best friend if you ever get lost.
+And it also serves as a reminder that you are not alone.

-With respect to backcountry camping, aside from swimming and hiking, what you bring with you is what your activity level will be.
-For example, bring a canoe and you have greater access to venture further in the water or it gives you an avenue to move your camping spot and perhaps try out island camping instead.
-The point is, tent camping is what grants you access to places no RV will ever go.
+Aside from swimming and hiking, what you bring will determine your activity level.
+For example, bring a canoe, and you have greater access to venture further in the water.
+Bring your fishing gear, and you can catch an organic camping meal.
+Camping in the wilderness allows you to move your camping spot and perhaps try island camping instead.
+The point is that tent camping grants you access to places no RV will ever go.

 What is Tent Camping?

-The great thing about tent camping is that you are pretty much good to go wherever you see fit – whether that be in your backyard, backcountry, a campground, off an ATV trail, river side or so on.
-The choice of spots are virtually endless!
-Provided of course you setup somewhere where you are legal to do so.
+The great thing about tent camping is that you are pretty much good to camp wherever you see fit – whether in your backyard, backcountry, a campground, off an ATV trail, riverside or so on.
+The choice of spots is virtually endless, provided you set up somewhere where you are legal to do so.

-Don’t forget, the term “camp” which is right inside the word camping.
-You don’t want to be cooking in your tent, it’s not safe.
-In fact you don’t want any food in there so as to not attract wild animals.
-And so the tent is one element of “camp” when tenting.
-I highly suggest you also pack a tarp as well.
-Now you’ll also have an area sheltered from rain, sun or whatever extremes are tossed at you.
-Then you can cook outdoors and do your chores no matter what the weather.
+Remember that the term ‘camp’ is right inside the word camping.
+The tent is not for cooking in, nor for storing food so as not to attract wild animals.
+And so the tent is one element of ‘camp’ when tenting.
+That being said, I highly suggest you pack a tarp.
+You will now have an area sheltered from rain, sun, or whatever extremes come your way.
+This sheltered area will allow you to cook outdoors, do your chores, or hang out no matter the weather.

 How to Buy a Camping Tent?

-There are so many things to consider when purchasing your camping tent, such as:
+There are so many factors to consider when purchasing a camping tent, let’s review what some of these factors are:

 1. How many people/pets will this tent need to sleep?

-• There are even tents dedicated for winter.
+• There are even camping tents dedicated for winter camping.

 3. Are you backpacking or transporting?

-• Hiking vastly reduces options when compared to let’s say overloading in a Jeep.
+• Hiking vastly reduces options when compared to overlanding in a Jeep.

-• Under normal circumstances we have choices in the style, shape, colour and quality of tent.
+• Under normal circumstances, we have camping tent choices in style, shape, colour and quality.

 5. Waterproofing

-• Yes, water is your best friend and keeps you alive.
-It’s also your worst enemy when camping.
+• Yes, water is your best friend and keeps you alive, but it’s your worst enemy when camping.
 Misery is when your clothes, bed, gear and everything that comprises your home away from home is soaking wet.
 In fact, during that rainy but cold season, it can be deadly.

 Types of Camping Tents that We Own